awsdocs/amazon-workmail-administration-guide/doc_source/security_iam_service-with-iam.md

 "Resource": "arn:aws:workmail:us-east-1:111122223333:organization/*"
 ```

-Some Amazon WorkMail actions, such as those for creating resources, cannot be performed on a specific resource\.
+Some Amazon WorkMail actions, such as those for creating resources, can't be performed on a specific resource\.
 In those cases, you must use the wildcard \(\*\)\.

 ```
 "Resource": "*"